peterhaijen/fail2pvefw/README.md

 $ /root/fail2pvefw.pl -f unban 1.2.3.4
 ```

-*IMPORTANT*

-`libpve-apiclient-perl` insists on verifying the SSL certificate provided by the Proxmox host.
-If this is a
-self-signed certificate, this check can only be satisfied by manually confirming the certificate.
-By running the
-above test in foreground mode, you can manually approve the certificate if necessary:
+#### Using self-signed certificates

+If you're using a self-signed SSL certificate then the SSL verification will fail, and you need to manually approve
+the SSL certificate from your server.

 ```
-$ /root/fail2pvefw.pl -f ban 1.2.3.4
+$ /root/fail2pvefw.pl -m ban 1.2.3.4
 The authenticity of host '192.168.0.1' can't be established.
 X509 SHA256 key fingerprint is 07:86:CC:BE:@B:48:4C:68:E1:CA:C9:A4:4F:03:77:01:35:55:07:45:38:3B:87:34:63:96:37:76:6E:D5:CB:8E.
 Are you sure you want to continue connecting (yes/no)? yes